code-ops-show/shopper/README.md

 ## Roadmap

 + Upgrade to Rails 4
++ Upgrade to Bootstrap 3
 + Clean up assets (move to transponder gem)
 + Clean up front end design
 + Some sort of Payment Integration (probably paypal)
++ Use fixtures for tests instead of machinist